List of state highways in Louisiana (3000–3049): Louisiana Highway 3032

+Louisiana Highway 3032 (LA 3032) runs 2.32 mi from LA 1 (Youree Drive) in Shreveport to US 71 (Barksdale Drive) in Bossier City at the main gate to Barksdale Air Force Base.
+In Shreveport, the highway is known as East Kings Highway for its first 0.3 mi before becoming the Shreveport-Barksdale Highway at the Zeke Drive intersection.
+In Bossier City, the highway is known as Westgate Drive.
+Despite being a surface street, most of LA 3032 features a pair of two-way service roads.

 Louisiana Highway 3033

+Louisiana Highway 3033 (LA 3033) runs 7.08 mi from Lapine to Brownsville.

 Louisiana Highway 3034

 Louisiana Highway 3034 (LA 3034) runs 3.53 mi in an east–west direction from LA 408 to the junction of LA 37 and LA 64 in Central, East Baton Rouge Parish.

 The route heads southeast from LA 408 (Hooper Road) along Sullivan Road.
 It then turns east onto Wax Road, which transitions onto Magnolia Bridge Road.
 The route ends at an intersection with LA 37/LA 64 (Greenwell Springs Road) just west of the Amite River.

 LA 3034 is an undivided two-lane highway for its entire length.